hyrise/hyrise_visualizer/README.md

  1. Save the public key in ~\.ssh\authorized_keys on the database server
  2. Make a connection from the web server to the database server using ssh with the private key
- 3. Save the session with the name of the database server host, e.g. chemnitz.eaalab.hpi.uni-potsdam.de
+ 3. Save the session with the database server host as name, e.g. chemnitz.eaalab.hpi.uni-potsdam.de

 ## Other